Sancho leads Dortmund to German Supercup win over Bayern

 Sancho scored one goal and brilliantly set up Paco Alcacer for the other as Dortmund secured a morale-boosting victory over its old rival and delivered a statement of intent for the season ahead.

+“We know that we still have a tall task ahead of us for the championship,” Dortmund team official Sebastian Kehl said.

-Dortmund is bidding to end Bayern’s unprecedented seven-year reign as German champion and has significantly boosted its squad with summer signings though only Nico Schulz was able to start as injuries took their toll.
+Dortmund is bidding to end Bayern’s unprecedented seven-year reign as German champion and significantly boosted its squad with summer signings though only Nico Schulz was able to start as injuries took their toll.

 Instead it was left to Sancho to carry on where he left off last season as the 19-year-old England forward produced another sparkling performance.

+“All the defenders, even Bayern’s defenders – when he has the ball at his feet, they’re a little bit afraid,” Dortmund midfielder Axel Witsel said.
+“Jadon has a lot quality.
+He’s really fast, technically he’s very good.
+He can score, make passes, so he’s really complete.”

-The game, a curtain-raiser for the coming season, was watched by more than 81,000 fans at the Westfalenstadion.
+The game, a curtain-raiser for the coming season, was sold out, watched by more than 81,000 fans at the Westfalenstadion.

-It began with an outstanding save from Bayern captain Manuel Neuer to deny Dortmund counterpart Marco Reus.
+They were barely given time to settle as the game began with an outstanding save from Bayern captain Manuel Neuer to deny Dortmund counterpart Marco Reus.

 The next big chance also fell to Dortmund.
 Neuer rushed out of goal and Alcacer tried scooping the ball over him toward the unguarded net.
-Nervous fans watched as the ball went wide.
+Fans stood up and watched as the ball went wide.

 Robert Lewandowski replied with Bayern’s first effort, which was deflected away, before Neuer saved again to deny Raphael Guerreiro.